Vendiel/daresay-a11y/posts/avoid-navigation-trap.md

   - 2.1.2 A
 roles:
   - Tech
-prio: 71
+prio: 16
 ---

 ## Description

-This can become an issue when using plug-ins or embedded applications on the page, as well as modal dialogs, form controls as a calendar picker or autocomplete widgets.
+This can become an issue when using plug-ins or embedded applications on the page, as well as modal dialogs, form controls, calendar pickers or autocomplete widgets.
 The user must be able to leave the component with standard navigation such as arrow or tab keys (or other standard exit method).

 ## Additional information